diffix/desktop/sample_data/README.md

 # Sample Tables

-This folder contains csv files that can be used to test Diffix for Desktop.
+This folder contains CSV files that can be used to test Diffix for Desktop.

 ## taxi.csv.zip